-The History and Antiquities of Bells, and their connection with Mythology and Ethnology: being part of a Paper read (in extract) at the Meeting of the Architectural Society of the Architectural Society of the Architectury of Northampton, October 15, 1886.
-By Anken W. Brows, M.A., Vicar of Gretton, and Hon.
-Canon of Peterberguel.
+The History and Antiquities of Bells, and their connection with Mythology and Ethnology: being part of a Paper read (in extract) at the Meeting of the Architectural Society of the Architectural Tociety of the Architectural Society of the Architectu

-Scancely anything is more interwoven with our every association than the Bell.
-What a world of thought is awakened by the mention of the Church-bells; their chimes, peals, knells, and curfew?
+Scarcely anything is more interwoven with our every association than the Bell.
+What a world of thought is awakened by the mention of the Church-bells; their chimes, peals, knells, and curfew!
 Nor sacred bells only, but others also are mixed up with our daily history.
-The drowsy tinkling of the Sheep-bell; the bustle of the Waggon-bells as "down the rough slope they ring;" the Door-bell, equally interesting to those without and those within; the Roombell, which links together upstairs and downstairs; the Dinner-bell, the Pieman's bell, the Ship-bell, the Railway-bell, the Postman's bell, the fall way-bell, the Postman's bell, the fall way-bell, the Postman's bell, the great Cattle-bell, and a host besides, which daily affect every class of society.
+The drowsy tinkling of the Sheep-bell; the bustle of the Waggon-bells as "down the rough slope they ring;" the Door-bell, equally interesting to those without and those within; the Room-bell, which links together upstairs and downstairs; the Dinner-bell, the Pieman's bell, the Ship-bell, the Railway-bell, the Postman's bell, the Porest Cattle-bell, and a host besides, which daily affect every class of society.
 Human life may be described as made up of Bells and of what they now stand for,